 About the author

-Melanie Cosford juggles being a mum to her 3 year old daughter with running her own small business Melanco Consulting.
+Melanie Cosford juggles being a mum to her 4 year old daughter with running her own small business Melanco Consulting in Hamilton, New Zealand.

-Passionate about event management, she's organised everything from 1st Birthday cake smashes through to corporate functions and retreats.
+Passionate about designing beautiful and affordable websites, she loves to embrace the latest technology to make you stand out online.
 She also gets a real kick out of implementing a new system or app into a business to help them become more productive.